tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### EXISTS

-- Tests for the existence of rows in a sub-query
+- Tests for the existence of rows in a sub-query.

 ```sql
 SELECT